Everest Three Passes Trek

 • WiFi is available in popular villages like Namche and Gokyo, though connectivity is limited in remote areas.
 Local SIM cards with data are a good backup.

-• Group sizes typically range from 2 to 12 trekkers, ensuring a safe and personalized experience.
+• Group sizes typically range from 2 to 12 trekkers, ensuring a safe and personalized experience, but we will organize the trip for solo trekkers and private groups as well.

 • The standard weight limit is 10–12 kg per trekker for porters.
 You’ll carry a daypack with essentials like water, snacks, and layers.